First Blood: Casting

-Brooks originally wanted to cast Bette Davis as a psychiatrist and either Burt Lancaster or Lee Marvin as Sherriff Teasle.
+Brooks originally wanted to cast Bette Davis as a psychiatrist and either Burt Lancaster or Lee Marvin as Sheriff Teasle.
 When the project was purchased by Warner Bros., Robert De Niro and Clint Eastwood were each considered for the role of Rambo.
-Ritt intended to cast Robert Mitchum as Teasle and Paul Newman as Rambo.
+Ritt intended to cast Paul Newman as Rambo.
 Pollack considered Steve McQueen but then rejected him because they considered him too old to play a Vietnam veteran from 1975.
 James Caan, Burt Reynolds and Robert Redford were also considered.

 Rabe developed his screenplay with Al Pacino in mind for the role and had several conversations with the actor, who wanted to portray Rambo as a force of nature after seeing the film Jaws.
-However, Pacino decided not to be involved because he found the story too dark.
+However, Pacino decided not to be involved because he found the story too dark, after his request that Rambo be a lunatic was dismissed by the producers.
 When Badham was considered as director he wanted to cast John Travolta as Rambo, George C. Scott as Trautman, and either Gene Hackman or Charles Durning as Teasle.
 Frankenheimer considered Powers Boothe, Michael Douglas, and Nick Nolte as Rambo before casting Brad Davis because of his role in Midnight Express.
 Dustin Hoffman was offered the role of Rambo but turned it down.

 For the role of Sheriff Teasle, Kassar and Vajna approached Academy Award winners Hackman and Robert Duvall but both turned the part down.
 Marvin, another Oscar winner, turned down the part of Colonel Trautman.
 James Mason and Richard Jaeckel were also considered.
-Kirk Douglas was eventually hired, but just before shooting began, Douglas quit the role of Colonel Trautman over a script dispute; Douglas wanted to retain the novel's original ending of Rambo and Teasle fatally wounding each other, Trautman finishing Rambo with a kill shot, then sitting with the dying Teasle for the sheriff's final moments.
-Douglas also wanted Trautman to have more screentime.
+Kirk Douglas was eventually hired.
+Douglas wrote in his autobiography The Ragman's Son that he initially rejected the script but agreed after Kotcheff changed it to retain the novel's original ending.
+When the ending was changed back to Stallone's version, he left the project.
+He wrote, "I thought it would be better, dramatically, if my character realized what a Frankenstein monster, amoral killer, and menace to society he has created and kills Stallone.
+If they'd listened to me, there would have been no Rambos.
+They would have lost a billion dollars..."
 Rock Hudson was approached as a replacement but was soon to undergo heart surgery and had to pass up the chance to work with Stallone.
-Richard Crenna was quickly hired as a replacement; the role of Trautman became the veteran character actor's most famous role, a performance for which he received much critical praise.
+Richard Crenna was hired as a replacement; the role of Trautman became the veteran character actor's most famous role, a performance for which he received much critical praise.